Emergency contraception

 • A Copper IUD can prevent pregnancy if inserted up to 7 days after unprotected sex.

-• A Mirena (hormonal) IUD can prevent pregnancy when inserted within 5 days of unprotected intercourse.
+• A Mirena (hormonal) IUD can prevent pregnancy when inserted within 5 days of unprotected sex.

 • Both are highly effective at preventing pregnancy (~99%).